What we know about the COVID-19 Omicron variant. Last week, the world was shaken by news of a worrisome new coronavirus variant called Omicron.

 Workplace parties should consider whether doing certain tasks puts employees at greater risk of exposure to coronavirus.
 Also consider whether the Hazard Prevention Program needs extra controls or protections.
 To change the Hazard Prevention Program, the employer must consult the policy or workplace health and safety committee or representative.
 The employer must inform and train employees on any changes to the Program, including any new personal protective equipment they provide.
 National Collaborating Centre for Methods and Tools.
 It is critical for public health organizations to work together across jurisdictions during this challenging time and share our efforts in response to COVID-19.

 Mobile Version: Here.
 Data sources: Full list.
 Downloadable database: GitHub, Feature Layer.
 Lead by JHU CSSE.
-Technical Support: Esri Living Atlas team and JHU APL.
 Coronavirus (COVID-19) Vaccinations - Statistics and Research.
 COVID-19 vaccination doses administered, Jan 1, 2021.
+Why India's Covid crisis matters to the whole world.
 COVID-19 vaccination doses administered per 100 people, Jan 1, 2021.
 The Path to Zero: Key Metrics For COVID Suppression – Pandemics Explained.
 Harvard Global Health Institute, Harvard's Edmond J.